dgliu/KDD23_EFIN/README.md

 CUDA_VISIBLE_DEVICES=0,1,2,3,4,5,6,7 nohup python -m torch.distributed.launch --nproc_per_node=8 tune_efin.py > tune_efin 2>&1 &
 ```

-## More results
+## More info
-The benchmark we developed is under review at the conference and contains more baselines, preprocessing, and datasets.
-We will open source and maintain it continuously after it is accepted.
+We have built an initial benchmark for deep uplift modeling, which can be found in this paper ([Link](https://arxiv.org/pdf/2406.00335)).
+The related project homepage is under construction.
 Please stay tuned!

 ##
 If you have any issues or ideas, feel free to contact us ([dugang.ldg@gmail.com](mailto:dugang.ldg@gmail.com)).